RavenousLegs

 Day10: Vasuki Tal (4135m/13560 ft) to Kedarnath (3580m/11750 ft) - 8 km / 8 hr

-This day was expected to be lighter on our legs, but the gratuitous amount of snow left us heavy on breathes and legs.
-The trail started with beautiful view of Vasuki Tal and a natural pool around it.
-The ascend to the ridge was steep and descend on the snow was risky.
-The sight of Kedarnath which was heavily ruined due floods and cloud burst 2 years back, was tragic.
+This day was supposed to be easier on our legs, but the excessive snowfall left us heavy on our breaths and legs.
+The trail began with a breathtaking view of Vasuki Tal and a natural pool surrounding it.
+The ascent to the ridge was steep, and descending on the snow was risky.
+The sight of Kedarnath, which was severely damaged by floods and cloudbursts two years ago, was tragic.

 Vasuki Tal - Auden's Col & Mayali Pass Trek